MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

    ![Save and test](media/trigger-sharepoint-library/save-test.png)

 1. Power Automate indicates to you when the flow is in test mode.
-When it is, add a new file to the incoming files folder in the SharePoint document library that you specificed earlier.
+When it is, add a new file to the incoming files folder in the SharePoint document library that you specified earlier.

    ![Add a new file](media/trigger-sharepoint-library/new-file.png)